 About News Research: Congressional town halls signal and support effective lawmaking Aug 04, 2022 Craig Volden and Alan E. Wiseman Research: Congressional town halls signal and support effective lawmaking Getty ImagesAs Members of Congress depart Washington, D.C. for the August recess, many will meet with their constituents face-to-face in town hall meetings.
 These gatherings, in locations such as local diners or high school auditoriums, provide constituents with the opportunities to hear from their Representatives and Senators directly, and to likewise raise their most pressing policy concerns.
 It takes a lot of time and resources to ensure that these events work well for everyone involved.
 Under the best circumstances, they provide opportunities for meaningful civic engagement and an enhanced understanding of the policymaking process.
 Alternatively, they can devolve into shouting matches that provide little more than provocative clickbait on YouTube.
 Given the time and effort needed to convene these forums, it is natural to think that those Representatives and Senators who frequently hold town halls do so at the expense of focusing their energies on other important policymaking activities.
 Read full article in The Hill Craig Volden Craig Volden is a professor of public policy and politics at the University of Virginia, with appointments in the Frank Batten School of Leadership and Public Policy and the Department of Politics.
 He studies the politics of public policy, with a focus on what policy choices arise within legislative institutions and within American federalism.
 He is founder and co-director of the Center for Effective Lawmaking.
-Read full bio Related Content Craig Volden The Primary Path for Turning Legislative Effectiveness into Electoral Success Research Effective lawmakers are the workhorses of the US Congress, yet we know little about the electoral payoffs of their efforts.
+Read full bio Related Content Craig Volden Legislative Effectiveness, Progressive Ambition, and Electoral Success Research The Primary Path for Turning Legislative Effectiveness into Electoral Success Research Effective lawmakers are the workhorses of the US Congress, yet we know little about the electoral payoffs of their efforts.
 Are effective lawmakers better at warding off challengers in the next election?
 Do they win at a greater rate?
-Spatial Models of Legislative Effectiveness Research Spatial models of policymaking have evolved from the median voter theorem through the inclusion of institutional considerations such as political parties, committees, and various voting and amendment rules.
-Such models, however, implicitly assume that no policy is more effective than another at solving public policy problems and that all proposers are equally capable of advancing proposals.
-George Santos' college education is a myth.
-Is he the only one lying?
-We checked.
-News How often are the educational backgrounds of Congressional legislators and candidates vetted, and how much do degrees matter?
-Craig Volden, Batten School professor and co-director of the Center for Effective Lawmaking, talked with USA Today about Congress members’ educational backgrounds and how a degree correlates to effectiveness as a legislator.
-Investigations, Distrust, and Stigma: Why George Santos May Not Get Much Done in Congress News Facing investigations after lying about whether he graduated college, worked on Wall Street, founded a charity, owned rental property, and descended from Holocaust survivors, Republican Rep. George Santos of New York may find it more difficult than the typical freshman lawmaker to deliver results.
+Improving Expertise of Congressional Staff News In an op-ed published in The Messenger, Craig Volden and Alan E. Wiseman of the Center for Effective Lawmaking write that without proper career training for congressional staffers, expertise gaps on Capitol Hill will continue to be problematic.
+Bipartisanship the “secret sauce” for effective lawmaking, despite rising polarization in Congress News Despite perceptions that Congress is dominated by partisan interests, a new study from the Center for Effective Lawmaking -- co-directed by Batten professor Craig Volden -- finds that legislators who draw in cosponsors from both sides of the aisle are more effective.
 Stay Up To Date with the Latest Batten News and Events Subscribe

 Craig Volden Craig Volden is a professor of public policy and politics at the University of Virginia, with appointments in the Frank Batten School of Leadership and Public Policy and the Department of Politics.
 He studies the politics of public policy, with a focus on what policy choices arise within legislative institutions and within American federalism.
 He is founder and co-director of the Center for Effective Lawmaking.
 Read full bio